go-python/gopy/README.md

   -desc="": short description of project (long comes from README.md) -email="gopy@example.com": author email
-  -exclude="": comma-separated list of package names to exclude -main="": code string to run in the go main() function in the cgo library -- defaults to GoPyMainRun() but typically should be overriden
+  -exclude="": comma-separated list of package names to exclude -main="": code string to run in the Go main() function in the cgo library -- defaults to GoPyMainRun() but typically should be overriden
   -name="": name of output package (otherwise name of first package is used) -output="": output directory for root of package -symbols=true: include symbols in output